System Design Space

 easy

 Angular is interesting because from the start it chose the path of a full platform rather than a minimal library.
-The story makes it clear how framework decisions become tightly coupled with the CLI, project structure, dependency injection, and the working model of large teams.
+The story makes it clear how framework choices become coupled with the CLI, project structure, dependency injection, and the working model of large teams.

 The practical value of the chapter is that it presents Angular not just as a technology, but as a bet on standardization.
 It is useful for understanding when one shared set of rules, migration tools, and built-in practices genuinely helps frontend systems grow in a predictable way.

-In design reviews and engineering discussions, this case works well when the topic is the trade-off between flexibility and control.
-Angular is a strong vehicle for discussing the cost of large migrations, the leverage of an opinionated platform, and the situations where strict structure beats free choice.
+In architecture reviews and engineering discussions, this case works well when the topic is the trade-off between flexibility and control.
+Angular is a strong vehicle for discussing the cost of large migrations, the leverage of strict platform conventions, and the situations where structure beats free choice.

 Practical value of this chapter